Lisa Stahl: Early life

-She was born in Miami, Florida, graduating from North Miami High School and was a former cheerleader for the Miami Dolphins.
+Stahl graduated from North Miami High School in 1982 and was a former cheerleader for the Miami Dolphins.

 Career

 Stahl was a model throughout the 1980s and 1990s.

 In the world of television game shows, she was one of the featured models on the nighttime version of The New Price Is Right.

 As an actress, she appeared in multiple movies such as Heart Condition, with Denzel Washington, Jerry Maguire with Tom Cruise, the Disney films The Thirteenth Year, and Safety Patrol, Calendar Girl with Jason Priestley, My Life, with Michael Keaton, and Nicole Kidman, and TV series Baywatch and was one of the 5 main cast of Baywatch Nights as regular character Destiny Desimone.
-Beyond her role on Baywatch and Baywatch Nights, Stahl was featured in TV shows such as Silk Stalkings NYPD Blue, Murphy Brown, Moonlighting, Married... with Children and Ellen (TV series).
+Beyond her role on Baywatch and Baywatch Nights, Stahl was featured in TV shows such as Silk Stalkings NYPD Blue, Murphy Brown, Moonlighting, Married... with Children and Ellen.
 She was featured in the 1984 George Michael video "Careless Whisper", as the scorned girlfriend, who takes off on a plane and leaves Michael stranded at the harbor staring up at her, and pleading for her return.